Brane Cosmology with the Chameleon Scalar Field in Bulk

 Adding Eqs.(\ref{68}) and (\ref{70}), we attain the total variation of entropy

-Now, we are ready to examine the validity of GSLT for apparent horizon and cosmological event horizon.
-In the following we compute the time variation of $R$ for both of this horizon. \begin{itemize}
+Now, we are ready to examine the validity of the GSLT for the apparent horizon and cosmological event horizon.
+In the following we compute the time variation of $R$ for both of these horizons. \begin{itemize}